Biomass Boiler Cost

 How Much is a Biomass Boiler?

-However, it is essential to recognise that these costs will vary depending on the size and model of the boiler you decide on.
-Larger biomass boilers will typically cost a lot more to install and run for the initial year.
+However, it's important to understand that these costs will vary depending on the size and model of the boiler you decide on.
+Larger biomass boilers will typically cost much more to install and run for the initial year.

-Biomass boilers also require very little electricity to run, which will ultimately reduce your electricity bills.
-However, it is important to recognise that the long-term gain is an investment process, so it may take a few years for you to see the benefits.
+Biomass boilers also require very little electricity to run, ultimately reducing your electricity bills.
+However, it is important to recognise that long-term gains are part of the investment process, so it may take a few years for you to see the benefits.

 How often should a biomass boiler be serviced?
 Is this a legal requirement?